 Step 7.
 Give the operators feedback

-At latest, the next shift the team receives the information they need to respond to.
-Without a fast and correct feedback loop you will miss the desired change of behavior.
+At latest before the next shift, the team should receive the information they need to respond to.
+Without a fast and correct feedback loop, you will miss the desired change of behavior.

 Step 8.
 Inform your management

 Management needs relevant information to provide the means that are needed to improve the demonstrated situation.
 The team provides this information and expects the support of the leaders.

 Each step will be explained in more detail in the next contributions.

 Step 1.
 Select a (pilot) machine

 Q: How to select a machine to implement OEE on?

 - Keep it simple: first and foremost, the goal of an initial OEE implementation is to learn how OEE works.
 Therefore, choose a machine that is easy to overview, with a minimum of different things happening.

 - Find the right team: a team that is eager to get improvements done is preferable to a ‘cannot/will not’ team.